+Please ensure you have read the above Funding Conditions before signing Our organisation (insert name below) below

+Highbury District Community Council

-Please ensure you have read the above Funding Conditions before signing below agrees to comply with the funding conditions set out above.
-I declare that I have been authorised to prepare and submit this application, and that the information presented is correct to the best of my knowledge.
-I understand that if Council approves the application, we will abide by the funding conditions set out above.
+agrees to comply with the funding conditions set out above.
+I declare that I authorised to prepare and submit this application, and that the information present to the best of my knowledge.
+I understand that if Council approves the application, which is the funding conditions set out above. ed is correct

+Print Name

+Mitchell Wray

+Position (President or Vice President)

+President

+Signature

+Date